 3. The rights and obligations of the pledgor and the pledgee

-If the parties choose to insure their pledge by means of an depossession, i.e. by placing the property under the effective control of the creditor, the pledgor shall transfer ownership of the pledge until the execution of the pledge.
+If the parties choose to insure their pledge by means of an depossession, i.e. by placing the property under the effective control of the creditor, the pledgor will transfer ownership of the pledge until the execution of the pledge.
 The pledgee is a mere custodian of the goods as a guarantee of his pledge.

 As a result, the pledgee is not entitled to use the encumbered goods unless and to the extent that this is necessary for their preservation.
 The creditor therefore agrees to take care of the encumbered goods, as he is liable for the loss of or any damages done to the pledge resulting from his negligence.